Basti0506/SabelCash/readme.md

 ## 🚀 Getting Started

-- Download the executable (for Windows)
+- Download the executable (for Windows) and run it.
+- Supports Linux through Wine

 **Or:**